krakend/krakend-documentation/telemetry/jaeger.md

       - "5778:5778" # serve configs
       - "16686:16686" # serve frontend UI
       - "4317:4317"   # otlp grpc: we remap this to be able to run other envs
-      - "4318:4318"   # otlp http: we reamp this to be able to run other envs
+      - "4318:4318"   # otlp http: we remap this to be able to run other envs
     deploy:
       resources:
         limits: